TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ➔ I **could not compromise on my performance-critical aspects.** For me, application execution is equally important.

-### 💡 Solution:-
+### How did we solve this challenge?

-Implementing a custom Lambda Warmer.
+Implementing a custom Lambda Warmer. 💡

 Step 1 --> We've added a new Lambda function specifically designed to warm up our critical functions. ➤ Configured to invoke the critical functions **in a manner that "mimics typical user interactions" without altering my application state.**